mszegedy/plea/story/ch-4.md

 "Look, I admire your courage, I do, but this is a terrible idea," said Sofia.
 "Artemis, you were part of the Sump, weren't you?
 We haven't talked about it much, but I heard how Nikolay Nikolaevitch talked to you.
 They know what you look like, and they are looking for you.
 Not to mention how incredibly loud your car is."

+Tosha had gone back to sleep, leaving Artemis and Vasilisa alone to persuade Sofia for help.

 "It's a normal amount of loud for a car," protested Artemis.
 "You guys just aren't used to them."

 "Regardless.
 You can't go, because you'll die or get kidnapped.
 I feel like I've said 'die or get kidnapped' enough times by now that it needs a word.
 Is there a word for it?"